 In some cases an individual may not suffer any serious health complications following a non-fatal drowning.
 However, in other cases, non-fatal drowning can significantly impact an individual’s long-term health outcomes and quality of life.
 This may result in brain or other organ damage, the effects of which might be mild to severe.
 This is also known as hypoxic brain injury (brain damage due to lack of oxygen).

-Children aged 0-4 years are at highest risk for both fatal and non-fatal drownings, and make up the largest proportion of hospitalisations compared to all other age groups.
-Swimming pools (including backyard and public pools) record the largest number of non-fatal drownings, especially among young children.
+Children aged 0 to 4 years are at the highest risk of non-fatal drowning.
+Swimming pools record the largest number of non-fatal drowning incidents, especially among young children.
 Teenagers and adults are more likely to get into difficulty in natural bodies of water such as in rivers, lakes and at beaches.